+5. NWDAF performs user consent check and operator consent check.

+NOTE: The user consent and operator consent check for application layer AI/ML is a general issue for all the KIs, the details of the user consent check and operator consent check procedure should align with the conclusion and described during normative work.

 6. If NWDAF does not have available analytics result for the requested analytics ID, the NWDAF will trigger the analytics procedures for the analytics ID(s).
-NWDAF performs user consent check to UDM to determine if the analytics procedure is allowed or not.

-7. Analytics procedure is performed as described in TS 23.288 [6].
+Analytics procedure is performed as described in TS 23.288 [6].

-8. NWDAF sends analytics result to DCAF.
-Step 8a is for DCAF in trusted domain and step 8b is for DCAF in untrusted domain.
+7. NWDAF sends analytics result to IEAF.

+8. IEAF sends the exposed data to DEC over A1 and DEC forwards the data to UE Application Client over API.
+IEAF may do some data processing for the received analytics result from NWDAF based on MNO’s configuration and IEAF sends the exposed data after the data processing to the DEC.

-NOTE 1: The security aspects of exposure of network data must be evaluated by SA WG3.
+NOTE 6: The security aspects of exposure of network in steps 7 and 8 must be evaluated by SA WG3.

-9. DCAF sends the analytics result to Direct Data Collection Client via application layer signalling and Direct Data Collection forwards the analytics result to UE Application.

-10-11.
-If a Subscribe/Notify service operation is invoked in step 5, the NWDAF may further notify the analytics to UE e.g. periodically).
-NWDAF notifies the analytics result to DCAF.
-Step 11a is for DCAF in trusted domain and step 11b is for DCAF in untrusted domain.
+If a Subscribe/Notify service operation is invoked in step 4, the NWDAF may further notify the analytics to UE e.g. periodically).
+Step 7 and step 8 may be performed periodically.

-12. DCAF exposes the requested analytics to Direct Data Collection Client and Direct Data Collection forwards the analytics result to UE Application.

-NOTE 2: It is assumed that the S-NSSAI configured for the PDU session from UE to DCAF and the S-NSSAI for UE AIML service traffic are the same one.

-6.2.2.2.1.1 UE ID Retrieval Procedure